 Coffee dispensing and vending machines are not anything new.
-However, using blockchain and Lightening Network protocol, Bitfury has developed a coffee vending machine that lets you to make Bitcoin payments for coffee.
+However, using the blockchain and the Lightning Network protocol, Bitfury has developed a coffee vending machine that lets you make Bitcoin payments for coffee.

-Further, the team says that the chip, which is easier to reproduce, can be installed on other types of devices and "majority of vending machine" as well, both offline and online.
+Further, the team says that the chip, which is easier to reproduce, can be installed on other types of devices and "the majority of vending machines” as well, both offline and online.
 Thus, people can pay with crypto quickly and easily on POS and other vending machines, making it easier to use crypto locally and quickly in malls for instance.
 The company said they want it to "open the road to other businesses" that want to accept cryptocurrencies as payment.

-Bitfury has been in the forefront of leading Bitcoin tech.
+Bitfury has been at the forefront of leading Bitcoin tech.
 On Wednesday, they announced a new, more efficient bitcoin mining chip.
-The The Bitfury Clarke application-specific integrated circuit (ASIC) chip delivers 55 mW/GH and a hashrate up to 120 GH/s.
+The Bitfury Clarke application-specific integrated circuit (ASIC) chip delivers 55 mW/GH and a hashrate up to 120 GH/s.